-Stage One: Complainant discusses the complaint with the teacher concerned.
+Stage One: The complainant discusses the complaint with the teacher concerned.
 Stage Two: When a complaint is unresolved or it is regarding the teacher then the complainant, discusses the complaint with the Principal.
-(Principal may seek external guidance) Stage Three: When a complaint is unresolved or it is regarding the Principal/Board member then the complainant will forward their complaint in writing to the Board of Trustees.
-(Board may seek external guidance) Stage Four: When a complaint is unresolved, the complainant will be advised to refer their complaint to the Teachers Council.
+(Principal may seek external guidance)

+Stage Three: When a complaint is unresolved or it is regarding the Principal/Board member then the complainant will forward their complaint in writing to the Board of complaint to the Teachers Council.